linozen/exocortex/content/refs/python-for-everybody.md

 http://sphinx.pocoo.org/
 ```

 There is a caveat here, however.
-Regular expressions work well with
+Regular expressions work well with nicely
-nicely formatted, predictable HTML-code.
-This is not the reality of the
+formatted, predictable HTML-code.
+This is not the reality of the web.
+For real
-web.
-For real webscraping, you need a robust HTML parsing library.
-Enter
+webscraping, you need a robust HTML parsing library.
+Enter `BeautifulSoup`.
-`BeautifulSoup`.

-#### Parsing HTML Using `BeautifulSoup` {#parsing-html-using-beautifulsoup}
+#### Parsing HTML Using `BeautifulSoup`

 After installing `BeautifulSoup` to your Python interpreter (in my case
-Anaconda), you can import it and use it to extract the `href` attributes
+Anaconda), you can import it and use it to extract the `href` attributes from
-from the anchor (`a`) tags:
+the anchor (`a`) tags:

 ```python
 import urllib.request, urllib.parse, urllib.error